Skip to content

 ICH E2F

-Section ordering, contents, and cross-references encoded as module rules.
+Section ordering, contents, and cross-references — the module rules we're encoding for DSUR.

 0

-Invented numerators, denominators, or cumulative counts — every figure traces to source.
+Invented numerators, denominators, or cumulative counts — every figure traces to source, Asthra's grounding standard across every doctype.

 When DSUR vs. PSUR vs. PBRER